1. Be clear about what you want to say and then say it in as few words as possible

 Write clearly and concisely, so that your website is enjoyable to read.

 Long sentences are difficult to digest.
 They are also unpleasant to read.

 Luckily there is always a way to break a long sentence into a shorter one.

 When you write for websites chop out redundant words whenever you can.
 I actually find the process of deleting unnecessary words a lot of fun.

 Yes I do need to get out more!

 When writing website blog articles or tips, make them useful, easy to read and helpful.

 We’ve all read blogs that are completely lacking in substance, and that clearly demonstrate a lack of effort on behalf of the writer.

-On the other hand, writing articles or blogs that give people value gets traffic to your website and helps people too!
+On the other hand, articles or blogs that give people value draw lots of traffic to your website and help people too!